aakash94/Reward-Based-Epsilon-Decay/index.md

 ## Results

 The biggest advantage observed here is controlled epsilon decay across the life of an agent irrespective of how fast or slow the agent learns.
 Thus removing the reliance of decay on number of episodes.
 The results produced are more stable results and easier to replicate.
-Using RBED instead of exponential decay in the [Neural Episodic Controller solution by Karpathy](https://gym.openai.com/evaluations/eval_lEi8I8v2QLqEgzBxcvRIaA/ "OpenAI's solution page") showcased on the webpage for cartpole by OpenAI as a base, over 500% improvement was seen in on the agent’s ability to solve the environment within 500 episodes.
+Using RBED instead of exponential decay in the [Neural Episodic Controller solution by Karpathy](https://gym.openai.com/evaluations/eval_lEi8I8v2QLqEgzBxcvRIaA/ "OpenAI's solution page"), yields over 500% improvement in agent’s ability to solve the environment within 500 episodes.

 Results of above code snippet in OpenAI's CartPole-v0 can be seen the graphs below.